cloudmesh/technologies/chapters/incomming/dremel.md

 It achieves this by maintaining hierarchical execution plan.
 Dremel first arranges execution units in column layout format.
-It then combines them at multiple levels of trees, thus providing high performance.It is capable of scaling up to multi thousands of CPUs and petabytes of data. [@hid-sp18-523-www-dremel].
+It then combines them at multiple levels of trees, thus providing high performance.
+It is capable of scaling up to multi thousands of CPUs and petabytes of data [@hid-sp18-523-www-dremel].